SuperDuperKev/VR-Project-1/README.md

 5) Add 15 models to the scene
    - For simplicity, use .gltf format models (sources below)
    - [If needed, compress the number of faces on all of them in MeshLab](https://www.shapeways.com/tutorials/polygon_reduction_with_meshlab)
+   - *All* models should be below 800-900KB for mobile space optimization/efficiency

 6) Add an animation to a model to make it a dynamic object
    - [Example 1](https://blog.prototypr.io/learning-a-frame-how-to-do-animations-2aac1ae461da)